bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Something like that would be really cool.
 There's obviously some threat leveling of like, oh, but someone could get in between and modify the address or whatever.
 So I've been thinking a little bit about this of like, how could we combine something like the silent payment address with our domains, with some way of signing and authenticating that data?
-I do agree, there's some less impressive ways to do it, which is just running a paynym style thing where like, yeah, centralized server just maps the paynym to the static code, but we're leaking a lot of information and we really aren't authenticating any of the data.
+I do agree, there's some less impressive ways to do it, which is just running a Paynym style thing where like, yeah, centralized server just maps the Paynym to the static code, but we're leaking a lot of information and we really aren't authenticating any of the data.
 Like in the centralized server handing out silent payment addresses, how do you know the server isn't just replacing every address with their own?

 Christoph Ono: 01:04:34